jdk2pq/advent-of-code-2023/README.md

 # Advent of Code Template

-Advent of Code Template using Node TS for Current Year.
+Advent of Code Template using Node TS for 2023.

 Forked from [johnbeech's repo](https://github.com/johnbeech/advent-of-code-nodejs-template)